msv-lab/modus/README.md

         └── build("-O3")
             └── image_tag(gcc, 4.9)

-Note that in a Dockerfile the stages `build` and `test` would have to be duplicated for each compiler option.
+In contrast with Modusfile, in a Dockerfile the stages `build` and `test` would have to be duplicated for each compiler option.

 ## Documentation